 - To develop and maintain research collections in the Essig Museum of Entomology that reflect the composition and affinities of the California fauna and provide the basis for systematic studies and biogeograpical and faunal analyses.

-- To make the resultant data available in published form and in databases, through cooperative efforts of our staff and systematists of other academic, State, and Federal agencies.
+- To make the resultant data available in published form (CIS Bulletin) and in databases, through cooperative efforts of our staff and systematists of other academic, State, and Federal agencies.

 Insects and other terrestrial arthropods vastly outnumber all other animals combined in species numbers.
 Arthropods are involved in many complex ecological interrelationships as detritivores, herbivores, pollinators, vertebrate prey, predators and parasites of other insects, and vectors of diseases to plants and vertebrates.
 They comprise the most diverse and important organisms in the fabric of communities.
 They are of primary importance to agriculture, forestry, human health, livestock, and wildlife.
 We are only just beginning to understand the roles of many arthropod species, both destructive and beneficial, in these systems.
 Public and scientific awareness of biodiversity and its decline is increasing.
 That no censuses for any major order of California insects exist is a serious impediment to the implementation of programs designed to conserve biodiversity.
 An essential first step in establishing the conservation and management needs of various insects is a knowledge of their basic biology.
 That this information is in extremely short supply is foremost in the minds of CIS researchers.